• Skip to main content

 Follow these steps to begin the journey of getting your business in the Google Local 3-Pack.

-1. Do this first: Claim or Create Your Google My Business Profile & Verify It
+Before You Anything Else: Claim or Create Your Google Business Profile & Verify It

 Just claiming your profile won't be enough to make your business start appearing in the 3-Pack.
 We recommend improving your business information as much as possible: